rahulhaque/laravel-filepond/README.md

 <br>

 > [!WARNING]
-> If you are upgrading from `12.x` to `13.x`, delete existing migration, publish and run the new one.
+> If you are upgrading from version `12.x` to `13.x`, delete the existing migration.
+Publish and run the new ones.

 ## Quickstart